 A farm ownership loan allows farmers to purchase land for a farm or enlarge an existing farm or ranch.
 It can also help farmers fix up or build a building on their farm or ranch, pay for water and soil protection and conservation, and even cover closing costs.

 Farm ownership loans are outstanding for farmers who need more money to expand their farm or buy land to start one.
 It's also great for farmers who wish to add conservation practices to their farm or ranch.
-But because these costs are higher, many farmers don't have the money on hand when they need it.
+But because of these higher costs, many farmers don't have the money available when needed.

 This loan is good for up to $600,000 with a term of up to 40 years.